lofar-astron/factor/docs/source/operations.rst

 .. note::

-    The facet image is made only for facet-type directions (i.e., not patch-type directions).
+    The facet image is made only for facet-type directions (i.e., not the small patch-type directions that lie outside of the faceting radius).

 Primary products (in ``results/facetselfcal/direction_name/``):
     * ``*merge_selfcal_parmdbs`` - the (normalized) self-calibration solutions table